The Search for Mr. Movember

 For the fifth season, the Chicago Wolves are participating in Movember to raise awareness for men’s health.
 Movember is a mustache-growing event that raises awareness for prostate cancer and other male cancer initiatives.

-Various players, coaches and staff started the month clean-shaven and did not put a razor to their upper lip for 30 days.
-The growth of these individuals' lip ticklers was tracked throughout the month.
+Various players, coaches, and staff started the month clean-shaven and won’t put a razor to their upper lip for 30 days.
+Visit this page or the Wolves Twitter account throughout the month for updates.

 WHAT IS MOVEMBER?

-Men start clean-shaven on Movember 1st, then grow their mustache for 30 days while raising funds and awareness for men's health, specifically cancer affecting men in the US.
+Men start clean-shaven on Nov.
+1, then grow their mustaches for 30 days while raising funds and awareness for men’s health: specifically cancer affecting men in the US.